-If you’re backpacking in India, the ancient city of Hampi should be high on your list.
+If you’re travelling in India, the ancient city of Hampi should be high on your list.
 This UNESCO World Heritage Site in Karnataka is one of India’s most iconic sites.
 It’s treasure trove of temples, statues and ruins tells the story of the Vijayanagara Empire.
-I spent two days visiting this impressive place, as part of my solo trip in Goa.
-Here’s the ultimate Hampi itinerary for 2 days.
+I spent two days visiting this impressive place, as part of my solo trip to Goa.
+Here’s my guide to the ultimate Hampi itinerary for 2 days, including where to stay and how to see all the best sites.

 This post may contain affiliate links.
 If you make a purchase, I receive a commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

 One of the most popular homestays in Hampi is Gopi Guest House, which has a rooftop restaurant overlooking the temples and the river.
-Alternatively, the excellent Ranjana Guesthouse has free WiFi and private parking.
-Mango Tree Homestay is another fabulous option, offering a homely and tranquil environment, perfect for relaxing after a day of exploring Hampi.
+Alternatively, try the excellent Ranjana Guesthouse.
+The Mango Tree Homestay is another fabulous option – the perfect place for relaxing after a day of exploring Hampi.

 If you’re looking for more luxury, check out the wonderful Evolve Back Hampi.
-With a spa centre and hot tub, this resort’s design is inspired by the architectural splendour of the Vijayanagara Empire.
-It’s located 2.5 miles from the UNESCO World Heritage Site.
+With a spa centre, hot tub and inspiring architecture, it’s 2.5 miles from the UNESCO World Heritage Site.

-With two days in Hampi, you can explore its rich history, marvel at its ancient architecture and soak in the serene landscapes.
+With two days in Hampi, you can explore its rich history, marvel at its ancient architecture and enjoy the serene landscapes.
 However, with so much to see and do, planning your time in Hampi is essential to make the most of your visit.

 This 2-day Hampi itinerary is designed to help you explore the city’s highlights, including its magnificent temples and intriguing ruins among the impressive natural landscape.